PavlinaPs/react-drum-machine/README.md

 # Build a Drum Machine

-This is a solution to the [Build a Drum Machine](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-drum-machine), the third of 5 projects to earn the Front End Development Libraries certification.
+This is a solution to the [Build a Drum Machine](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-drum-machine), third of 5 projects to earn the Front End Development Libraries certification.
 FreeCodeCamp's mission is to help people learn to code for free.

 ## Table of contents